DanmDevOps/DevOps-all-subjects/README.md

    - Terraform provisions cloud resources such as compute instances, storage, networking, and Kubernetes clusters.

 7. **Monitoring Setup**
-   - Deploys Prometheus and Grafana for real-time system monitoring, collecting and visualizing performance metrics.
+   - Deploys Prometheus and Grafana for real-time system monitoring, collecting and visualizing performance metrics & use loki.

 8. **Security and Compliance**
    - Scans the application and container images for vulnerabilities using security tools.